rancher/docs/content/k3s/latest/en/installation/ha/_index.md

 ### Join Worker Nodes
 Following the [Node Requirements]({{< baseurl >}}/k3s/latest/en/installation/node-requirements/) page, provision one or more machines to fill the role of the worker node(s).

 Run the following command to join a worker node to the master nodes.
-You can get the node-token from any of the servers at `/var/lib/rancher/k3s/server/node-token`
+We are leveraging the cluster-secret here.
+Since our master nodes were set up to use this, so too must any agent nodes.

 ```
-curl -sfL https://get.k3s.io | K3S_URL=https:/<master_node>:6443 K3S_TOKEN=XXX sh -
+curl -sfL https://get.k3s.io | K3S_URL=https:/<master_node>:6443 K3S_CLUSTER_SECRET='mysecret' sh -
 ```

 Provide the IP or DNS in place of `<master_node>` this can be any one master node. k3s automatically handles load balancing the master nodes.

+Note: You may want to provide the cluster-secret temporarily via a file or environment variable then destroy it or clear your bash history so the password is no longer exposed in plain text on the machine.

 # Cluster Datastore Options